Australia: The Great Barrier Reef to Sydney14 days / Nature & Wildlife Tours

 Optional Excursion - Kuranda Village Aboriginal Park & Rainforest

-Spend the day at your leisure.
-Choose to go out on your own, discovering the cafes and shops of the wharf district or strolling along the harbor-side esplanade.
-You may also opt for a full-day guided tour of the village of Kuranda, set deep in the rainforest on the cusp of the Atherton Tablelands.
+Spend the day at your leisure, discovering the cafes and shops of the wharf district or strolling along the harbor-side esplanade.
+You may also opt for a full-day tour of Kuranda, set deep in the rainforest on the cusp of the Atherton Tablelands.